Triangle-Technologies-Ltd/Build-Your-Own-Tech/README.md

 ## Build your own TECH, Do whatever your logical brain wants you to DO!
-Learn AMSP. ❤
+Learn AMAP. ❤

 **[[Submit tutorial](https://github.com/danistefanovic/build-your-own-x/issues/new)]**